sssstf0rest/YouTube-in-New-Tab/progress.md

   - Enlarged and centered the red `Y` icon artwork.
   - Created a public-hosting-ready privacy policy page for Chrome Web Store submission under `docs/`.
   - Researched current Chrome Web Store image and privacy requirements from official Google sources.
-  - Added a local generator for the store asset pack and generated promo images plus listing screenshots.
+  - Documented the Chrome Web Store asset pack and aligned the repo around the current manual design files.
   - Wrote a submission guide with listing copy, privacy answers, and remaining personal fields.
   - Changed watch-page behavior so the extension does not intercept when the current page is already a video.
   - Updated store copy and store assets to match the new watch-page behavior.
+  - Added a GitHub-facing README for the repository.
 - Files created/modified:
   - `task_plan.md` (updated)
   - `progress.md` (updated)